 - Enjoy relaxing and exploring the Amazon Rainforest with a group from around the world

-Working at the animal rehabilitation centre and animal release programme
+Working at the animal rehabilitation center and animal release program

 You’ll help with feeding these animals and doing general maintenance.
 This includes tasks like cleaning enclosures or repairing fences.
 With your team pitching in, we’ll be able to do a lot in the short time you’re in Peru!